 - Send UK Visas and Immigration (UKVI) the documents listed in sponsor guidance appendix A.

 - If your application is approved, you’ll be given probationary sponsor status and emailed a login for the sponsorship management system.
 This is an online tool which lets you carry out your day-to-day sponsorship activities.

-When you successfully apply for a Tier 4 licence, UKVI will give you a probationary sponsor licence.
-This is a transitional period lasting 12 months whilst you demonstrate you can fulfil all of your duties as a Tier 4 sponsor.
+When you successfully apply for a Student sponsor licence, UKVI will give you a probationary sponsor licence.
+This is a transitional period lasting 12 months whilst you demonstrate you can fulfil all of your duties as a Student sponsor.
 You must apply for a basic compliance assessment after 12 months.
-This is to assess whether you meet the core requirements to remain a Tier 4 sponsor.
+This is to assess whether you meet the core requirements to remain a Student sponsor.

 Apply for your licence

 You apply for your licence online.
 It should take about 20 minutes.